thomasjallerton/nimbus-framework/docs/resources/functions/AfterDeployment.md

 This is an after deployment function that adds an email to a notification topic so that when notification is sent the email address is notified.

-If you are using any clients then it is required that you still use the corresponding `@UsesClient` annotation, as above.
+If you are using any com.nimbusframework.nimbuscore.clients then it is required that you still use the corresponding `@UsesClient` com.nimbusframework.nimbuscore.annotation, as above.

 ## Method Details
 ### Parameters